MIT-AI-Accelerator/neurips-2020-sevir/README.md

 ## Downloading pretrained models

-To Download the models trained in the paper, run the following
+To download the models trained in the paper, run the following

 ```
 cd models/